 - Outdoor activities should be carried out during the daytime, while the sun is out.
 The sunlight helps kill most of the harmful bacteria in the air.

-- In case of high smog levels in the area, use a air purifying mask when stepping out of the house.
+- In case of high smog levels in the area, use an air-purifying mask when stepping out of the house.

 - Don’t exert or exercise outdoors during the times when the air quality is reported to be unhealthy.

-- Keep doors and windows closed, during the days when the pollution is at it’s peak.
-In case, of suffocation take a hot water steam to unclog the nostrils and chest
+- Keep doors and windows closed, during the days when the pollution is at its peak.
+In case, of suffocation take hot water steam to unclog the nostrils and chest

-These steps generally help the healthy adults in dealing with the effects of the pollution.
-But in people with existing medical issues, it is important to consult a physician and go the extra mile to take the necessary precautions.
+These steps generally help healthy adults in dealing with the effects of pollution.
+But in people with existing medical issues, it is important to consult a physician and go the extra mile to take the necessary precaution.